China | Greater Bay Area Sightings project

 Day Two | Hong Kong

 The sun was out when I went for a little walk along the Avenue of the Stars before meeting up for breakfast with the team.
 Even at 8am it was very hot and humid.
-Even during the day the Hong Kong harbor scene and skyscraper skyline is quite impressive |
+The Hong Kong harbor scene and skyscraper skyline is quite impressive |

 Indian actors at a commercial shoot | Bruce Lee statue | Avenue of the Stars | Hong Kong

-We were then suppose to visit the M+ Museum but it was closed so we wondered around and came across some women doing synchronized dancing with rackets |
+We were then suppose to visit the M+ Museum, but it was closed so we wondered around and came across some women doing synchronized dancing with rackets |

 Synchronized racket dancing | a woman and her pooch | M+ Museum | Hong Kong